Visiting Spain in November

 The main course is grilled typical Catalan sausage or lamb, making the whole experience of the calçotada one you would certainly like to repeat.

-Perfect your Spain itinerary with expert advice!
+Perfect your Spain itinerary with our favorite local!

-Connect with our Spain-based Local Experts for a 60-minute travel consultation!
+Connect with Alfonso in the Basque Country for a 60-minute travel consultation!

 1-hour live trip planning session